Considering an apartment renovation in NYC and trying to find the right contractor? These are top two challenges in hiring general contractors.

 Can you remodel a kitchen in just 20 days?
 How much do bathroom renovations actually cost?
 Our CEO shared some thoughts on these questions and more.

 If you’re looking to hire a general contractor for an upcoming apartment renovation, you might find a full-service design-build firm like Gallery, which handles every aspect of a project from start to finish, is better suited for your needs.
-If a luxury apartment renovation is in your future, contact us at your convenience for a consultation to see why our New York City apartment renovation and remodeling services are the most mindful choice when considering a residential renovation in Manhattan or Brooklyn.
+If a luxury apartment renovation is in your future, contact us at your convenience for a consultation to see why our New York City apartment renovation and remodeling services are the most mindful choice when considering a home renovation contractor near Manhattan and Brooklyn.